How To Reach Your Goal Faster, Guaranteed!

 When you decide on a goal, set a deadline when you will reach it.

-Within reason, achieving a goal will take as long as we allow, so why not pick a reasonable amount of time, set a deadline there and hold ourselves to it?
+Most tasks will take as long as we allow them, so why not pick a reasonable amount of time for our goals, set a deadline there and hold ourselves to it?
 It’s oddly magical how having a single, specific objective, and a date and time when it must be completed, drives our behavior to find ways to make sure we meet the deadline.
-Of course, we have to keep the deadline in our awareness or this doesn’t work.
+Of course, we have to stay aware of the deadline or this doesn’t work.
 But if we know when it has to be done and want to make that happen, we almost always find a way.

 The Scarce Resource – Time

 Another important concept to remember is that we each have scarce or limited resources, and time is the most scarce.
-We can lose money, friends or patience, but we can never regain lost time.
-It’s easy to get lulled into a sense of false confidence, especially when we are young and we still live in the land of myopia where we think our time is unlimited, but eventually we come to “get it” and treat time as the precious and valued commodity that it is.
+We can regain lost money, friends or patience, but we can never regain lost time.
+It’s easy to get lulled into a sense of false confidence, especially when we are young and don’t yet realize how quickly time passes, but eventually most of us finally “get it” and treat time as the precious and valued commodity that it is.

 Back to Parkinson’s Law: